solita/solita.github.com/_posts/2023-11-23-streamlit-in-snowflake.md

 When creating a Streamlit application in Snowflake you can either create it using Snowsight or by uploading your files to a Snowflake internal stage and the creating a Streamlit object using SQL.
+<br>But if you want to create multi-page applications
+you can only do this by uploading via internal stage.
 As we also want to use a function that sends data to OpenAIs servers we first need to create a Snowflake User Defined Function, UDF, that has an External Access Integration for traffic to OpenAI.
 We can do this easily in four steps in Snowflake.